Aluminium-ion battery: Redox battery

-Discharging the battery involves oxidizing the aluminum, typically with water at temperatures less than 100 °C. This yields aluminum hydroxide and ionic hydrogen.
+Discharging the battery involves oxidizing the aluminium, typically with water at temperatures less than 100 °C. This yields aluminium hydroxide and ionic hydrogen.
 The latter can produce electricity via a fuel cell.
 The oxidation in the fuel cell generates heat, which can support space or water heating.

 A higher-temperature process could support industrial applications.
-It operates at over 200 °C, reacting aluminum with steam to generate aluminum oxide, hydrogen and additional heat.
+It operates at over 200 °C, reacting aluminium with steam to generate aluminium oxide, hydrogen and additional heat.

-The ionic aluminum could be stored at the smelter One approach charges the battery at a smelter, and discharges it wherever power and heat are needed.
+The ionic aluminium could be stored at the smelter.
+One approach charges the battery at a smelter, and discharges it wherever power and heat are needed.
 Alternatively, electricity could be fed into the grid at the smelter, without the need for transport, although for maximum round-trip efficiency, the heat would have to be used at the smelter site.